a1pat/Impurity-Level-Estimator/README.md

 # Questions:
 1. Might it be possible to predict the impurity level based on measurements of other operating parameters of the distillation column?
 2. Flow and temperature measurements are unavailable from time to time.
-Can the model be fit and used for prediction when data are missing?
+How can estimates be made when data are missing?
-3. How “good” is the model?
+3. Is the estimator good enough for deployment?

 # Results:
 The main findings of the analysis can be found here.